 A Canadian CFIA ruling to destroy imported Vegemite, due to exceeding vitamin limits, sparked a diplomatic spat.
 Australian PM Albanese's support highlights Vegemite's cultural significance and exposes inconsistencies in Canadian food regulations.

-The outcome remains uncertain.
-Public pressure and political involvement might prompt the CFIA to reconsider its stance, however the current ruling stands.
-This incident serves as a potent reminder of the complexities of international trade and the unexpected hurdles businesses can face.
+The future's uncertain.
+Public pressure and political involvement might force the CFIA to reconsider.
+But for now, the ruling stands.
+This whole Vegemite saga is a potent reminder of the complexities of international trade and the unexpected roadblocks businesses can face.
+It’s also a reminder that sometimes, even a simple jar of spread can cause a huge international stir.
+Who knew?

 FAQ